FriendsOfREDAXO/redaxo-mit-docker/README.md

 You should play around with Docker and dive into the [official documentation](https://docs.docker.com).
 Don’t let it put you off, because Docker can get terribly complicated when used on a bigger scale.
 And even in our small context, not everything is easy to understand.
 With this setup you have a working development environment for REDAXO, which you will gradually understand in detail as you spend more time working with Docker!

-### What is the function of the files and folders of this package?
+### What are the functions of the files and folders in this package?

 Let's take a look - step by step: